Genetic Male Hair Loss

 Male pattern baldness is the most common hair loss complaint.
-It is mostly, as the name suggests, a genetically determined condition affecting over 50% of the male population.
-It can begin as early as 16 years of age or as late as 60 or 70.
+It is mostly, as the name suggests, a genetically determined condition affecting over 50% of the male population over 50 years of age.

 Very few men get past this age with a full head of hair.
 Luck and genetical predisposition play the main role in this instance.

-Put as simply as possible, hair grows from an indentation in the skin called a follicle.
+Put as simply as possible, hair grows from an indentation in the scalp called a hair follicle.
 It would appear that the follicles on the top areas of the scalp are more receptive to the male androgen hormone.
-The more androgens allowed to circulate in the blood, the weaker these particular follicles become until eventually, they completely dissolve.
+The more androgens allowed to circulate in the blood, the weaker these particular follicles become until eventually, they begin to miniaturise.

 When hair follicles completely degenerate, regrowth is impossible, as the follicle no longer exists.